AdobeDocs/experience-manager-64.en/help/sites-deploying/configuring-performance.md

 #### Personalization {#personalization}

-The Dispatcher cannot cache personalized data, so it is recommended that you limit personalization to where it is necessary.
+It is recommended that you limit personalization to where it is necessary.
 To illustrate why:

 * If you use a freely customizable start page, that page has to be composed every time a user requests it.
 * If, in contrast, you offer a choice of 10 different start pages, you can cache each one of them, thus improving performance.

->[!NOTE]
+>[!TIP]
 >
+>For further details on configuring the Dispatcher cache, see the [AEM Dispatcher Cache Tutorial](https://experienceleague.adobe.com/docs/experience-manager-learn/dispatcher-tutorial/overview.html) and its section on [Caching Protected Content.](https://experienceleague.adobe.com/docs/experience-manager-learn/dispatcher-tutorial/chapter-1.html#dispatcher-tips-and-tricks)

->If you personalize each page (for example by putting the user's name into the title bar) you cannot cache it, which can cause a major performance impact.
+If you personalize each page (for example by putting the user's name into the title bar) it can have a performance impact.

+>[!TIP]
 >
->However, if you have to do this, you can:
+>For caching secured content see [Caching Secured Content](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/configuring/permissions-cache.html) in the Dispatcher guide.

+With regards to mixing restricted and public content on one page, you might want to consider a strategy that leverages server side includes in the Dispatcher, or client side includes via Ajax in the browser.

+>[!TIP]
 >
->* use iFrames to split the page into one part that is the same for all users and one part that is the same for all pages of the user.
-You can then cache both of these parts.
->* use client-side JavaScript to display personalized information.
-However, you have to make sure that the page still displays correctly if a user turns JavaScript off.
->
+>For handling mixed public and restricted content, see [Set up Sling Dynamic Include.](https://experienceleague.adobe.com/docs/experience-manager-learn/foundation/development/set-up-sling-dynamic-include.html)

 #### Sticky Connections {#sticky-connections}